Jeffzou1990/meta-mbl/meta-psa/README.md

 - **CONFIG_ECRYPT_FS_MESSAGING**: This option enables the /dev/ecryptfs entry for use by ecryptfsd and other userspace tools like OpenSSL.

-The kernel configuration is typically stored in a configuration fragment file (e.g. `ecryptfs.cfg`) and processed by the linux kernel recipe used to build the kernel.
+The kernel configuration is typically stored in a configuration fragment file (e.g. `ecryptfs.cfg`) and processed by the Linux kernel recipe used to build the kernel.
 For example, if a Linux kernel recipe `/meta-vendor/recipes-kernel/linux/linux-vendor-soc.bb` builds the kernel, then the following `/meta-mydistro/recipes-kernel/linux/linux-vendor-soc.bbappend` could be used to apply `/meta-mydistro/recipes-kernel/linux/files/ecryptfs.cfg`: